ptoche/piketty/lectures/Chapter 01/index.md

 - The margin of error in these figures is considerable.
 - Global inequality would be markedly higher if we used current exchange rates rather than purchasing power parities as above.
 - Consider the euro/dollar exchange rate.
-In 2012, a euro was worth about \\$1.30 on the foreign exchange market.
-A European with an income of 1,000 euros per month could exchange that amount for \\$1,300.
-If that person took that money to the United States the purchasing power would be \\$1,300.
+In 2012, €1.00 was worth about \\$1.30 on the foreign exchange market.
+A European with an income of 1,000 euros per month has therefore an income of 1,300 dollars.
-- But European prices are about 10 percent higher than American prices, so that if the same money was spent in Europe, the purchasing power would be about \\$1,170 instead of \\$1,300.
+- But European prices are about 10 percent higher than US prices, so the purchasing power is about \\$1,170 in Europe instead of \\$1,300 in the US.
-- Thus \\$1.20 has 'purchasing power parity' with 1 euro.
+- Thus \\$1.20 has 'purchasing power parity' with €1.00.

 ---